 Our independent films are supported through grants and individual donations.
 To support these projects, please visit our Donations page.

-Green Corps (in-production): In the thick of the recession, unemployment in DC’s Ward 8 exceeded 20 percent.
+City of Trees (to be released in 2015): In the thick of the recession, unemployment in DC’s Ward 8 exceeded 20 percent.
 Can a grassroots organization buck the trend and put residents back to work — by planting trees in the city's most distressed public parks?
 Fiscally sponsored by Kartemquin Films.

 Project SING (in-production): An inspiring group of older people in DC’s Fort Lincoln neighborhood attempt to address the root causes of isolation amongst their peers.
 Fiscally sponsored by Docs In Progress.